justMemou/cs2-admin/README.md

 5. Run `node server.js`

 6. Invite the discord bot to your server ID and setup the channel ID in .env

+7. Change map on server so server.cfg config gets loaded.